dimajix/flowman/docs/cookbook/impala.md

   debug=false;
 };
 ```
-Finally you need to tell Flowman to read in this JAAS file.
-This can be done by specifing a Java command line option
+Finally, you need to tell Flowman to read in this JAAS file.
+This can be done by specifying a Java command line option
 in `conf/flowman-env.sh` as follows:
 ```
 SPARK_DRIVER_JAVA_OPTS="-Djava.security.auth.login.config=$FLOWMAN_CONF_DIR/jaas.conf"